LEWES FESTIVAL OF SONG

 Patron: Mark Padmore

-Welcome to our song festival, a celebration of art-song which takes place in St. Anne’s Church in Lewes every July.
+Welcome to our song festival, a celebration of art-song which takes place in St. Anne’s Church in Lewes every summer.

 inspiring performers ~ beautiful music ~ thought-provoking programmes